Winsalot/AutumnRTS/YASI.md

 - **Clear unit role distinctions.** Probbaly necessary given the number of units in ZK.
 But makes the game very noob-friendly.
 Eg. if I see a unit for a first time I just hover over it to see that it's Riot (slow, short range, high dps) and I will know what to expect from it even if I have never seen this unit in a game before.
 However, I am not a fan of how these roles *hard-counter* each other in rock paper scissors manner: `Raid < Riot < Skirmsher < Raid`.
 - **Line move/attack and area orders**.
 In Zk this is achieving by clicking and dragging mouse during move order to give group of units order to form a line instead of ordering them all to move to a single point.
 Area orders work similarly.
 Totally awesome feature that gives more smooth control over one's units.
 - **Units with multiple weapons** .
 In Zero-K this feature is reserved for only the biggest and baddest of units.
 However, it is very satisfying when your unit unleashes a swarm of long range rockets and then whips out machineguns to kill the raiders that were trying to bother it.
 In my case I am adding multiple weapon support from the beginning.
 However, I don't plan to add multiple target support.
+- **Nibus unit**.
+Gunship tank that is slow, but when he takes position unleashes a thick stream of low accuracy low damage projectiles.
+I don't care how effective it is, I build it in 90% of my ZK matches.
+Because it is most awesome air unit I have ever seen in RTS.
+- **Invisibility mechanics**.
+Basically invisible units are called *cloaked* and they get *decloaked* when: they get too close to enemies or fire/use ability.
+The point is that this is the most non-cancer invisibility I have seen.
+You will never find yourself in situation where your base gets destroyed by invis units and you feel helpless because you forgot to get detection.

 Things I didn't like: